DavidQuong/vrc-ladder/README.md

 #### Instructions:
 1) Start a terminal session in the backend directory (\<project-dir\>/backend)

-2) Run `gradle clean run`, or `gradlew clean run` if gradle is not installed on your machine
+2) Run `gradle clean run -Pconfiguration=debug`, or replace `gradle` with `gradlew` if gradle is not installed on your machine

+3) To run the application using the production database build, you'll have to use `gradle clean run -Pconfiguration=production`

+4) Note: if you're running the production build from your local machine, you must contact the team to add your IP Address to the list of authorized database IPs

 #### Amazon Web Services Deployment:
 1) Start a terminal session in the backend directory (\<project-dir\>/backend)

-2) Run `gradle war`, or `gradlew war` if gradle is not installed on your machine
+2) Run `gradle war -Pconfiguration=debug`, or replace `gradle` with `gradlew` if gradle is not installed on your machine

 3) Locate the generated WAR archive in the /build/libs directory